AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ### Dying ![line](https://i.imgur.com/TLmc0GL.png){position:absolute,top:105px,left:400px,width:375px,mix-blend-mode:normal}

 When you reach 0 Hit Points but are not instantly killed, you gain the Dying condition.
-When you take damage that reduces you to 0 Hit Points, if the remaining damage equals or exceeds your maximum hit points, you die.
+When you take damage that reduces you to 0 Hit Points, if the remaining damage equals or exceeds your maximum Hit Points, you die.

 :